How Many People Own Smartphones? 80+ Smartphone Stats

 - China has the most smartphone users in the world

-- The US has the most smartphone usage per capita
+- Germany has the most smartphone usage per capita

 - College graduates are most likely to own a smartphone